ISC-Project-Phoenix/design/software/embed/Encoder.md

 ## Overview

 The Encoder ECU reads quadrature encoder signals from a Taiss incremental rotary encoder and publishes wheel velocity data over the CAN bus.
-This data is consumed by the `phnx_io_ros` node and republished on the `/odom_can` topic for the speed-control loop citeturn2file0.
+This data is consumed by the `phnx_io_ros` node and republished on the `/odom_can` topic for the speed-control loop.

 ## Hardware Specifications